robchandhok/warmup/README.md

 For help see <https://hacs.xyz/docs/faq/custom_repositories/>

 ## Manual installation

-You may also use this software as a
-**Custom Component** that is manually included in a **Home Assistant Core** installation
+Here are instructions for you to install this software as a **Custom Component** that is manually included in a **Home Assistant Core** installation
 (manual using Python virtual environment).
-Note that it is **not** a _Custom repository_ for Home Assistant Operating System (HAOS) or Home Assistant Container deployments.

-### Deploy custom component
+### Install custom component

-Then copy the contents of the `warmup` subfolder into custom_components in your HA **config** folder, e.g.:
+You need to copy the contents of the `custom_components/warmup` subfolder into in your HA **config** folder, e.g.:

 ```sh
 cd path/to/your/config